 Autoimmune Disease Symptoms

-I have found that in many cases the patient consulted their health care professional previously, presenting with a range of non-specific symptoms from ongoing lethargy, fatigue and a general low motivation, low-grade pain or inflammation, joint pains or muscle aches, anxiety and depression, numb hands or feet, heart palpitations, and many more.
+I have found that most times the patient consulted their health care professional previously, presenting with a range of non-specific symptoms from ongoing lethargy, fatigue and a general low motivation, low-grade pain or inflammation, joint pains or muscle aches, anxiety and depression, numb hands or feet, heart palpitations, and many more.
 All non-specific and low grade, no flags are raised.

 Symptoms May Be Subtle And Overlooked Initially

 These more subtle signs and symptoms are potential indicators that the immune system may have turned upon itself, causing ”auto” immune conditions.
-The doctor who is committed to optimal patient outcomes will be keeping a close watch, by requesting regular follow-up visits and appropriate tests to track disease progress.
+The doctor who is committed to optimal patient outcomes will keep a close watch by requesting regular follow-up visits and tests to track disease progress.

 The problem with auto-immune disease is that there is no hundred percent clear cut cause, so drugs are commonly used to control symptoms, and the patient is stuck with the same immune malfunction for years, along with an ever increasing amount of drug-induced side-effects to contend with.

-And that is the time when they visit us; they still have the original symptoms (masked by drugs), and in addition have developed side effects which they come in with.
-It is these drug side-effect symptoms the patient wants to “cure” quite often, because the drugs are masking their original symptoms.
-These are difficult cases to work with, these are the patients who call us their last resort.
+When they visit us; they still have the original symptoms (masked by drugs), and in addition have developed side effects which they come in with.
+It is these drug side-effect symptoms the patient wants to “cure” often, because the drugs are masking their original symptoms.
+These are troublesome cases to work with.
+These are the patients who call us their “last resort”.

 Early Symptoms Of Autoimmune Diseases

 In the early stages, symptoms will come and go.
 Some may increase in intensity, but then you’ll recover.
 As autoimmune disease progresses, some symptoms may slowly increase in intensity and duration, meaning, it hurts more and lasts longer.